-- 1. Integrate PSI materials to support student learning and deliver effective instruction. - 2.
-Implement hands-on and virtual labs to promote a deeper understanding of the content. - 3.
-Create a social constructivist learning environment through the use of formative assessment questions. - 4.
-Interpret the results of formative assessment to effectively facilitate student-led discussions that build mental models that support the understanding of the content. - 5.
-Integrate multiple attempts to demonstrate student mastery of content knowledge, as encouraged/fostered by the PSI pedagogy. - 6.
-Implement learning plans that are aligned to NGSS/Common Core standards, incorporate literacy strategies and allow for differentiation.
+- 2. Integrate PMI materials (including presentations, labs, practice problems, etc.) to support student learning and deliver effective instruction. - 3.
+Create a social constructivist learning environment through the use of formative assessment questions, interpreting the results of this assessment to effectively facilitate student-led discussions that support deeper understanding of the content. - 4.
+Integrate multiple attempts to demonstrate student mastery of content knowledge, as encouraged/fostered by the PMI pedagogy. - 5.
+Implement learning plans that are aligned to Common Core and Pre-AP standards and allow for differentiation based on the needs of learners.